-During 2010 and 2011, the communications sector grew by 7.1% and 7.7%, respectively.
+In 2009, the communications sector registered a growth rate of 9.9% as compared to 2008.
+During 2010 and 2011, the sector grew by 7.1% and 7.7%, respectively.
 In 2012, this sector grew at a rate of 10.1%, mainly due to an increase in the traffic of outgoing calls to fixed wire and mobiles lines.
 In 2013, the communications sector grew at a rate of 5.0%, driven by the positive performance of mobile services, which had the highest weight in the production of the sector.
-In 2014, this sector grew at a rate of 5.2%, mainly due to an increase in mobile telecommunications services.
-The relative share of this sector in GDP at current prices was stable during the period 2010 - 2014, averaging 1.8% of GDP.
+The relative share of this sector in GDP at current prices was stable during the period 2009 - 2013, averaging 1.8% of GDP.

-Cellular phone service grew from 8.6 lines per 100 residents in 2000 to 83.2 lines per 100 residents in 2014, accounting for almost the entire increase in the total number of phone lines over this period.
+Cellular phone service grew from 8.6 lines per 100 residents in 2000 to 87.7 lines per 100 residents in 2013, accounting for almost the entire increase in the total number of phone lines over this period.
 As of December 31, 2013, the total number of fixed and mobile telephone lines in the Republic was approximately 10.2 million.
-However, as of November 30, 2014 the total number of lines was reduced to approximately 9.3 million as a result of a resolution by the Dominican telecommunications regulator, the Dominican Institute of Telecomunications (INDOTEL), which required the companies that provide mobile telecommunication services to validate the active mobile lines and to discard the ones that were not supported by an identifiable customer.
 Among a variety of factors, telephone service has grown due to prominent advertising campaigns, the proliferation of prepaid cellular plans and handsets and significant growth of foreign direct investment in this sector.
 Internet access has also increased significantly in recent years, as computers and internet use have proliferated.